 - Spread over warm cake and let set for about 15-20 minutes before serving.

-- Will stay fresh for up to a week in the fridge if sealed well in an airtight container.
+- Will stay fresh for up to a week if sealed well in an airtight container.

 - Freeze for up to 2 months.